University of Cambridge study: Girls’ education must be global priority

 The report also emphasizes that there is much more to be done, and sets out three main priorities for further action.
 These overarching considerations are ‘visible political leadership’, ‘investing in early years’ education’ and ‘making girls’ education a national development priority’.
 Currently, the poorest girls in many Commonwealth countries spend no more than five years in school, and though gender parity in enrolment has improved, gender equality remains “a distant reality.”

-Led by our unique alumnae association, CAMA, CAMFED’s programs across five countries in sub-Saharan Africa are working from community grassroots to national levels to reduce inequalities.
-Volunteering their time as Learner Guides, thousands of CAMA members mentor girls, helping to drive up academic achievements and equip them with life skills.
+Led by the CAMFED Association, CAMA, the network of women leaders educated with CAMFED support, our programs across five countries in sub-Saharan Africa are working from community grassroots to national levels to reduce inequalities.
+Volunteering their time as Learner Guides, thousands of CAMFED Association members mentor girls, helping to drive up academic achievements and equip them with life skills.
 They provide a safety net during puberty, by passing on information about sexual and reproductive health and offering a female presence in an often male-dominated environment.

 Read the full Education World Forum report: 12 Years of Quality Education for All Girls: A Commonwealth Perspective